Build a Daily Schedule for Kids

 - Mental vs. physical stimulation

-- Family fun vs. independent quiet time
+- Family fun vs. independent play or quiet time

 - Focused learning vs. silly play